HumbleData/HumbleData.github.io/_posts/2025-04-22-pyconpydatade2025.md

 Anyone!
 While we're working with the organisers of PyCon/PyData DE to host Humble Data as a satellite event, you will **not** need a ticket for the conference to attend this workshop.

 We do have limited spots, so we will prioritise applicants from underrepresented groups in tech.
-Applications close on ~~March 17th, 2025~~ **March 31st, 2025**, and successful applicants will be informed by March 31st.
+Applications close on ~~March 17th, 2025~~ **March 31st, 2025**, and successful applicants will be informed by ~~March 31st~~ April 7th.

 **WHAT DO I NEED TO BRING?**